afnog/afnog.github.io/sse/crypto/presentation.md

 ```

 * Tell your partner the first four letters of the hash.
-  * With a good hash function, it's reasonably safe to compare just the first
-    few characters.
 * Check the hash of your partner's message.
+* Make a small change to the file.
+How does the hash change?

 ---
 layout: true